mmistakes/minimal-mistakes/_posts/2018-10-14-Using-Pipeline-Input-Accepting-Subproperty.md

     (
         [Parameter(Mandatory = $true,
             ValueFromPipelineByPropertyName = $true)]
-        # locations alias to accept the parent property of the linkid
+        # locations alias to capture the parent property of the linkid
         [Alias('locations')]
         $LinkId,